spotme-main/XME-pool/README.md

 * Run `npm update` to force updating/reinstalling of the dependencies.
 * Compare your `config.json` to the latest example ones in this repo or the ones in the setup instructions where each config field is explained.
 You may need to modify or add any new changes.

-### Setting up Testnet

-No cryptonote based coins have a testnet mode (yet) but you can effectively create a testnet with the following steps:

-* Open `/src/p2p/net_node.inl` and remove lines with `ADD_HARDCODED_SEED_NODE` to prevent it from connecting to mainnet (Monero example: http://git.io/0a12_Q)
-* Build the coin from source
-* You now need to run two instance of the daemon and connect them to each other (without a connection to another instance the daemon will not accept RPC requests)
-  * Run first instance with `./forknoted --p2p-bind-port 28080 --allow-local-ip`
-  * Run second instance with `./forknoted --p2p-bind-port 5011 --rpc-bind-port 5010 --add-peer 0.0.0.0:28080 --allow-local-ip`
-* You should now have a local testnet setup.
-The ports can be changes as long as the second instance is pointed to the first instance, obviously

-*Credit to surfer43 for these instructions*

 ### JSON-RPC Commands from CLI